This challenge will be available for delivery in Terms 1 and 2 2023, sign up here to get access to the resources!

 Five winners from each category will be chosen by our judging panel.

-Winners will be announced on: [INSERT DATE]
+Winners will be announced in August.

 The winners for each category will receive the following prizes:

 - A Young Change Agents prize pack.

 - An invitation to participate in a 3-day YINC (Youth Incubator) program in Sydney during the September / October 2023 school holidays.
 Travel scholarships of $1-2K per team are available for winning teams.
 The YINC will be an opportunity for the winners to bring their ideas and leave with an MVP (minimum viable product).
 Winners will receive additional support, plenty of group working time, and opportunities to participate in masterclasses and mentoring;

 - Teams will receive support on the following topics: business modeling and budgeting, customer persona mapping and user journeys, creating an MVP, storytelling and crowdfunding, partnerships, and networking.
 There will also be experts in product/industrial design and UX/UI development;